insaneinthemembrane/Bud/README.md

-*Sha256d Hybrid, with lots of coins.*
+*Sha256d Hybrid, which will yield about 1.2 billion coins over 10+ years.*

 -----